 Our call team have a large database of information and organisations at their fingertips - the principle is that we do the hard work of searching for the appropriate advice and information, not the family.
 That is why we do not have a huge list of organisations on this website that would just become another directory.
 If you think we ought to know about the service you offer please drop us an email.

-If you are a professional or volunteer and are helping a bereaved person and they ask a question about which you are unsure, please call us there and then.
-Our lines are open 9-5 Mon to Fri (except bank hols).
-If we are very busy or it is outside office hours, you can leave a message - we do call back.
+If you are a professional or volunteer and are helping a bereaved person and they ask a question about which you are unsure, please call us.
+Our lines are open 9-5 Mon to Fri (except bank holidays).

 Please note that we do not carry advertising on our website.